abelbryo/CloudSense/README.md

 Dependency jar files
 ======================
-Listed below are the libraries use in this app.
+Listed below are the libraries used in this app.

 GridLayout
 ---------------------------